TorchMeter/torchmeter/docs/src/en/contribute/prs.md

     3. **CI failures with prolonged inactivity**: PRs failing CI checks without updates for `30+` days
     4. **Outdated scope**: When the code area involved in the PR has been refactored or cancelled

-1. After passing compatibility tests, your PR enters formal [review :material-link-variant:](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/reviewing-proposed-changes-in-a-pull-request#about-reviewing-pull-requests).
+1. After passing the minimal test, your PR enters formal [review :material-link-variant:](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/reviewing-proposed-changes-in-a-pull-request#about-reviewing-pull-requests).
 Typical first review occurs within **5-7 business days** (may vary with maintainer availability).

 2. During the review process, reviewers may leave comments.
 If any questions arise, please ^^respond patiently and courteously^^ to clarify your implementation rationale:
     - Kindly respond to review comments as soon as possible